Musixmatch matches songs on YouTube with lyrics automatically

-These fan uploads may display the lyrics of songs either embedded in the video itself or in the video's description while the official uploads usually don't display lyrics at all.
+The fan uploads may display the lyrics of songs either embedded in the video itself or in the video's description while the official uploads usually don't display lyrics at all.
 It is a hit and miss when it comes to fan uploads either.

 If you like lyrics, either because you want to read the song text or sing along, you may have used one of the lyrics repositories before that are available on the Internet.

 Having to switch between the site and YouTube is not ideal however and a solution like Musixmatch comes to the rescue.

 The service is available in many different forms: as mobile apps, for Spotify, AirPlay and Chromecast, and as a Chrome extension for YouTube.